- 23 million Americans suffer from addiction, yet 88% of Americans with addiction are not treated.

 - 50% of individuals suffering from addiction have a co-occurring mental health condition such as severe depression, severe anxiety, trauma or bipolar disorder.

 Addiction to alcohol and other drugs is a chronic, progressive and sometimes fatal disease.
 It causes emotional, physical, financial, employment and social problems that can destroy relationships and ruin lives.
-Addiction can affect men, women and youth of all ages, intellects and income level.
+Addiction can affect men, women and youth of all ages, intellects and income levels.

-Research demonstrates that genetics, brain physiology and the ways the brain processes the neurotransmitters responsible for emotions, physiological cravings and behaviors combine to leave approximately 10 percent of our population at risk for addiction to a mood-altering substance.
+Research demonstrates that genetics, brain physiology and the ways the brain processes the neurotransmitters responsible for emotions, physiological cravings and behaviors combine to leave approximately 10 percent of our population at risk for addiction to mood-altering substances.
 That physiological risk, combined with environmental events and situations, and exposure to the mood-altering substance, can lead to an addiction to one or more of these substances.

-Drug addiction symptoms or behaviors include, among others:
+Substance use disorders symptoms or behaviors include, among others:

 - Prescription Drugs

 - Dual Disorders (both substance use and mental health issues)